-Constraints handling and fitness function definition.
-A penalty function is used to deal with constraints in the optimization model.
-The penalty function is designed to penalize the infeasible solutions to reduce their ﬁtness and to convert the constrained optimization model to an unconstrained one.
-The penalty function and the fitness function of an individual are expressed as:
+Constraint handling and fitness function definition.
+A penalty function is used to address constraints in the optimization model.
+The penalty function is designed to penalize infeasible solutions to reduce their ﬁtness and convert the constrained optimization model into an unconstrained one.
+The penalty function and the fitness function of an individual are expressed as

 (6)